mozzie-iot/mozzie/README.md

 - Add `nodeLinker: node-modules` to `.yarnrc.yml` file
 - Run `yarn`
 - Run `yarn workspace @huebot-hub-core/common build` (Not sure why this needs to be done outside the container - need to look into this)
-- Note: When initially running you might get the following error: "QueryFailedError: SQLITE_BUSY: database is locked" - I think this is due to multiple packages attemtping to synchronize the DB.
-Restart and it will work.
+- Note: When initially running you might get the following error: "QueryFailedError: SQLITE_BUSY: database is locked".
+I believe this is due to TypeORM synchronizing the db, let it run fully.
+Should not occur on restart.

 ## Packages
 Run all packages in development with `docker-compose -f docker-compose.dev.yml up` or production with `docker-compose -f docker-compose.prod.yml up`